Mezzo Katherine Soroka & English Hornist Mark DuBois

 Come Live with Me (formerly called Wedding Song) is a setting of verses from Christopher Marlowe’s A Passionate Shepherd To His Love, drawn from the earliest printed version in the anthology titled The Passionate Pilgrim, published in 1599; the only variant is the addition of the word ‘come’ at the start, characteristic of later iterations.
 The text inspired a lyrical melody with a yearning quality, and a countermelody that gently circles and sometimes joins with the other.
-This version is scored for mezzo and English horn, as in the recording above.
-It is also available for soprano singer.
-In addition to the English horn, instrumental parts to perform with mezzo are available for clarinet, viola, and cello.
-This song has been performed in both concert settings and at weddings.
+This song is scored for soprano and English horn or mezzo and English horn.
+In addition to the English horn, instrumental parts are available for clarinet, viola, and cello.
+Come Live with Me has been performed in concert settings and at weddings. –JS

 Come live with me and be my love,

 And we will all the pleasures prove